itsgeegeez/fivem-ui-vitejs-template/README.md

     - `pnpm watch` - Watch the project for changes and build on change
     - `pnpm dev` - Run the project in development mode on the browser (frontend only)

+# 🚦 Quick Setup
+Just rename this folder to whatever you want your resource to be called and start in your FiveM/RedM server!
 # **Donate**
 ##### Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/itsGeeGeez) to get the latest updates from me!
 Please consider donating for me to maintain this project! ❤️